Automate MACD analysis using n8n workflows

 • Automated candlestick MACD analysis on a schedule.

-• Simple decision flags for immediate filtering.
+• Simple decision flags for filtering.

 Takeaways